Socialcap-app/socialcap-anonymous-voting/docs/voting-flow.md

 ### Electors anonymous identity

-1. Elector creates a new identity using and defines his own pin for this identity.
+1. Elector creates a new identity using and defines his own pin for this identity.  `DONE`

-     `DONE`

 2. The implementation will create a new random private key and its derived public key for this identity.
 NOTE that this key pair is NOT associated to his wallet or any MINA account.
-It will be used only for signing signals and verifying signatures, so it will not be possible to trace its use to any account thus preserving anonymity.
+It will be used only for signing signals and verifying signatures, so it will not be possible to trace its use to any account thus preserving anonymity.  `DONE`

-     `DONE`

 3. He saves his private data (sk, pin) in a separate place.
      The rest of the data (pk, trapdoor) can bee seen.
        Can we save this identity in localStorage in some private way ?
-       Can we save part of it at least ?
+       Can we save part of it at least ? `DONE`

-     `DONE`

 4. Elector asks the API to provide a proof that he has been enabled as an elector.

      `MISSING`

 5. Elector registers its identity "commitment" in a given community, providing also the pk, and the proof that he has a valid elector role.
-In response receives a unique encryptionKey to be used latter, that he needs to keep.
+In response receives a unique encryptionKey to be used latter, that he needs to keep.  `DONE`

-      `DONE`

 ### Elector assignment

 1) Protocol selects a set of electors for each claim, from the set of registered electors in community, identified by its identity "commitment".
-Because we only now the "commitment" of electors and nothing more, we can say that electors are anonymous for each claim.
+Because we only now the "commitment" of electors and nothing more, we can say that electors are anonymous for each claim.  `DONE`

-    `DONE`

-2) Protocol creates an electors Merkle for each claim adding the identity "commitment" of each elector to this group.
+2) Protocol creates an electors Merkle for each claim adding the identity "commitment" of each elector to this group. `DONE`

-    `DONE`

-3) Protocol creates an empty nullifiers Merkle for each claim, which will be used to register each vote and avoid double voting.
+3) Protocol creates an empty nullifiers Merkle for each claim, which will be used to register each vote and avoid double voting.`DONE`

-    `DONE`

 4) Protocol creates a tasks list for the plan with all the assignments, where each entry contains the claimUid and the elector identity commitment.
-Note that elector's anonymity continues to be preserved.
+Note that elector's anonymity continues to be preserved.`DONE`

-    `DONE`

 ### Voting

-1. Elector gets the list of all the tasks for the given plan (or campaign).
-2. Elector proves that he is the right owner of his identity by verifying his identity "commitment".
+1. Elector proves that he is the right owner of his identity by verifying his identity "commitment", and signs it with his identity privateKey, thus creating his `proofOfIdentity`.
+Note: he will be able to use this proof only once, he will need to recreate it everytime it is needed !  `MISSING`
-3. Elector filters the list using his identity "commitment" and the previous proof of ownership, and keeps just the tasks that he has been assigned.
+2. Elector gets the list of all the tasks assigned to him for the given plan (or campaign) by giving the previous proof. `DOING`
-4. Elector looks at the list of claims and defines his vote for some of them, by clicking the preferred  option for each one.
+3. Elector looks at the list of claims and defines his vote for some of them, by clicking the preferred  option for each one.
-5. Elector creates a list where each item contains: the identity "commitment", the claimUid, the encrypted (vote, encryptionKey), a nullifier created from hash(identity sk, pin, claimUid).
+4. Elector creates a list where each item contains: the identity "commitment", the claimUid, the encrypted (vote, encryptionKey), a nullifier created from hash(identity sk, pin, claimUid).

-6. Elector packs the list of votes, signs the pack and broadcasts it to the Protocol.
+1. Elector packs the list of votes, signs the pack and broadcasts it to the Protocol.
 The broadcast includes the data pack, the elector's identity "commitment", a hash of the pack, and the signature.
-7. Protocol receives the batch and stores it for latter use in the tallying.
+2. Protocol receives the batch and stores it for latter use in the tallying.

 ### Tallying